-Why open-cell (OC) spray foam is BEST for sound attenuation.
+Open-cell (OC) spray foam for sound attenuation in new construction.

-However, in real construction a batt would be cut to fit around utilities and boxes leaving sound transfer cracks.
+Constructing a new house, means you could use a batt or spray foam.
+In real life a batt would be cut to fit around utilities and boxes leaving sound transfer cracks.
 OC spray foam instead fills every crack and crevice blocking all transfer between boxes, utilities, corners and edges.
 It gets the perfect sound seal every time.

 So why don’t more people have spray foam installed for interior soundproofing?

 The truth is that the sheet rocker crew won’t love the idea of the setting up one side of the walls at first.
 But once they see how much easier it is to work with foamed interior walls compared to batt walls, they will appreciate the process.